yomi413/real-estate-management-app/README.md

 ## Contributing

-Bug reports and pull request are welcome on GitHub at https://github.com/yomi413/final-react-redux-portfolio-project.git.
+Bug reports and pull requests are welcome on GitHub at https://github.com/yomi413/final-react-redux-portfolio-project.git.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 ## License - The MIT License (MIT)